Working with Viewport

 Contemporary devices all have various resolutions, and thus your app should adapt to them and still give the best quality.

-The first step you need to do is to enable the ct.fittoscreen catmod.
-Then, select the "Settings" tab and select a scaling mode that suits your game project more:
+The first step is going select the "Settings" tab and selecting a scaling mode that suits your game project more:

 • Fast scaling with letterboxing is suitable for purely pixelart games, or when performance is vital;